Tetragonula carbonaria: Beekeeping

 Meliponiculture is the practice of stingless beekeeping, where beekeepers maintain, reproduce, and use stingless bee colonies for their own profit.
 These colonies tend to be managed through artificial hives, so that the beekeepers have the ability to propagate the colonies and produce hive products such as honey and pollen.
-These products are then sold to various buyers from health-food stores to gift shops.
-The honey of T. carbonaria possesses a peculiar smell which makes it quite the appealing product.
+Most Australian beekeepers utilise the Original Australian Trigona Hive (OATH) box design, invented by Tim Heard, to standardise the production and use of man-made hives.
+OATH boxes consist of two to three boxes that are 20 × 28 cm externally and 15 × 23 cm internally.
+These boxes are stacked on top of one another with one or more entrance tubes to allow the bees to come and go.
+Often, the bottom two boxes will be connected to allow the bees to build brood and honey stores within them, and if used, the top box is slightly partitioned from the bottom two to prevent brood construction and is then used as a honey super.
+While this system is widely used, the exact implementation of the OATH can differ between beekeepers, and many other artificial hive designs are used as well.

 When the first work began in 1984 on this stingless bee, the industry was practically nonexistent.
 Since then, the interest in stingless bees, more specifically T. carbonaria, has greatly increased.
 This has allowed for the establishment of conservation groups along the eastern regions of Australia.
 T. carbonaria is the most popular species that beekeepers tend, followed by the A. australis and then T. hockingsi.
-The main reason for most people to keep T. carbonaria is for enjoyment and conservation.
+Stingless bee hive products can be sold from a range of businesses, from health-food stores to gift shops.
+The honey of T. carbonaria possesses a unique smell which makes it an appealing product to many.
 With this, the amount of honey produced is constantly increasing at a fast pace.
-T. carbonaria is the main species from which beekeepers harvest honey, of the stingless bees in Australia.
+Despite this, the main reason for most people to keep T. carbonaria is for enjoyment and conservation.
+T. carbonaria is the main species from which beekeepers harvest honey of the stingless bees in Australia, however, many struggle to produce large quantities of honey from their personal hives.
 Beekeepers report that one of the major limiting factors in propagating colonies is the availability of queens.
-More research is needed on queen rearing to fix this limiting factor.
+More research is needed on queen rearing to address this limiting factor.